 ADVANCED TECHNOLOGY: The Department of Information Technology (IT) plays an integral role in county operations by developing, integrating and maintaining innovative technology programs.
-IT provides service to all units of county government, as well local municipalities and county-affiliated companies, organizations and individuals.
+IT provides service to all units of County government, as well local municipalities and county-affiliated companies, organizations and individuals.

-The county continues to be a leader in efforts to share government resources through intergovernmental cooperative programs.
-The county's Courts and Law Enforcement Management Information System (CLEMIS) program is a premiere example of regional collaboration with over 200 public safety agencies across Southeast Michigan.
+The County continues to be a leader in efforts to share government resources through intergovernmental cooperative programs.
+The County's Courts and Law Enforcement Management Information System (CLEMIS) program is a premiere example of regional collaboration with over 250 public safety agencies across Southeast Michigan.

-Four years ago, G2G Marketplace was developed to offer solutions to government partners and approved vendors for government agencies through an online store experience in the cloud.
-The goal of this initiative is to provide governments with an easy way to research, purchase, and implement technology solutions and professional services.
-The G2G Marketplace simplifies the purchase and licensing process with pre-negotiated blanket purchase agreements so government agencies can utilize technology and services more quickly.
-Today, there are over 750 entities from around the world utilizing G2G Marketplace.
-Since inception, G2G Cloud Solutions has generated over 417,000 transactions totaling \$300 million system wide.
+Government to Government, or G2G, Marketplace was developed to offer solutions from government partners and approved vendors to government agencies through an online store experience.
+The goal of this initiative is to provide governments with an easy way to research, purchase and implement technology solutions and professional services.
+The G2G Marketplace simplifies the purchase and licensing process with pre-negotiated blanket purchase agreements so government agencies can utilize technology and services quickly.
+Currently, there are approximately 950 registered government users across the United States and in other countries around the world utilizing the G2G Marketplace.

 Visit G2GMarket.com for additional information.